Master's Project Handbook

 To request a substitution, use the Petition to Change Master's Opus form.
 SNRE established these substitution requirements to protect the focus and intention of the different Masters options.
 Petitions will be evaluated on the basis of the rationale for substitution and the availability of faculty resources to support the proposed opus.
 Such changes must be approved by the Associate Dean.

-Master's students who wish to change their opus option should do so by the middle of their second semester (fourth semester for three-year or dual degree programs.)
-Students who are enrolled in NRE 701 (the Master's Project Course) and wish to change their opus option need to make their decision in advance of the drop/add date or expect to continue with the course through completion.
+Master's students who wish to change their opus option should submit their petition to change opus by the drop/add date of their second semester (or fourth semester for three-year or dual degree programs).
+Students who are enrolled in NRE 701 (the Master's Project Course) and wish to change their opus option need to make their decision in advance of this deadline or expect to continue with the course through completion.

 The Master's Project